IBA – ACQUISITION OF OWN SHARES

 |TOTAL

-These transactions include the purchase of a block of 58,017 shares at a price of 11.26 EUR/share, which was executed on March 27th, 2025 at 11:26:37 AM on the central order book of Euronext Brussels (XBRU).

-The total number of shares purchased under this program therefore amounts to 93,017 since this is the first week of execution.
+The total number of shares purchased under this program therefore amounts to 136,017 since this is the second week of execution.
 As a result, the current situation with respect to treasury shares (held directly by IBA SA and indirectly through its subsidiary IBA Investments SRL) is the following :

 |Shares